 She is definitely an optimist, I think as she keeps talking.
 Indeed, she can find a bright side, a hidden lesson to be learned, in any of her experiences.
 ‘That time I discovered who I am, I discovered that I am more than what I thought.’
 She laughs.
 People’s prejudice no longer affects her.
 She knows that any time a neighbour does not reciprocate her greeting, or someone on the bus changes seat to move away from her or stares at her, they are not doing that because they are afraid of her, but because people are afraid of anything they do not know.

 ‘My neighbour at first was very distrustful.
 She would never say hi to me,’ she tells me.
 ‘One day, since I had not seen her around for a whole week and, being an elderly lady, I got worried, I rang her bell and asked her how she was.
 She really appreciated that and invited me for a coffee.
-Since then, we kept meeting regularly.
+Since then, we have been meeting regularly.
 She told me I was like a daughter to her,’ she proudly confesses.

 She does not feel represented by mainstream feminist movements which are gaining ground across Arab countries, as, in her view, they fail to defend a woman’s right to freedom of choice.
 ‘If you are a feminist, why don’t you fight for all women then?’ she asks.
 ‘I defend every woman’s freedom of choice, whether she wants to wear a miniskirt or a veil,’ Sharifa stresses.
 She criticises what she views as inconsistencies and double standards in Arab feminism discourse, pointing out that in her home country, a woman cannot access certain training academies, become a police officer, or a TV presenter if she wears the hijab.
 ‘If you want to do something for women, do it for every woman, not just because you are against the veil or the culture,’ Sharifa says.

 ‘In Islam, women and men are sisters and brothers,’ she explains.
 What can we do to change things then, to fight the patriarchal mentality deeply rooted in our societies?
-She has no doubts.
+She has no doubt.
 ‘A woman should not accept any lack of respect, not even a “shut up!”, because if she accepts to be shut up, she will even accept a beating eventually,’ Sharifa concludes.